…and what it has to teach us about the intricate art form of a unified brand and culture.

 This art form takes decades to master, and each piece requires months of painstaking and highly detailed work.
 Perhaps the most distinctive style to emerge within this remarkable craft is double-sided embroidery.
-It is Su embroidery’s most exquisite form, where, from the same threads, two distinct images are formed on opposite sides of a single panel.
+It is Su embroidery’s most exquisite form, where, from the same threads, two distinct yet matching images are formed on opposite sides of a single panel.
 As one image is formed on one side, the artist creates at the same time the second image, whereby the movement and brilliance of one should infuse life into the other, as if the two silk images were dancing as one.
-These most exquisite works are best displayed vertically, suspended between two glass panes so that both sides might be observed at once.
+This intricate stitching creates an exquisite work of art in which it is impossible to distinguish one side from the other, front from back.
+These stunning pieces are best displayed vertically, suspended between two glass panes so that both sides might be observed at once.

 The identity that a company puts forth to its customers, its partners and its various publics, is, of course, what we encounter as its brand or identity.
 But there is a companion dimension of company identity called culture to which the same aspects of identity also apply.

 As my colleague John Seifert reminds me, “authenticity is the new coin of the realm“.
-Which, of course, is why business leaders need to learn Su embroidery.
+Which, of course, is why business leaders need to learn to replicate the intricacies of Su embroidery.
 In too many companies, the functions most responsible for brand (often marketing related) rarely understand, much less collaborate, with those who shape and develop the culture (often HR, finance and corporate communications).